zubinchopra/portaldocs/portal-sdk/generated/portalfx-forms.md

 <!-- TODO:  Move this back to the TypeScript  document -->
 ***Q: When do I need to worry about type metadata for my EditScope?***

 SOLUTION: For many of the most common, simple Form scenarios, there is no need to describe the EditScope/Form model in terms of type metadata.
-Generally speaking, supplying type metadata is the way to turn on *advanced* FX behavior, in much the same way that - in .NET - developers apply custom attributes to their .NET types to tailor .NET FX behavior for the types.
+Generally speaking, supplying type metadata is the way to turn on advanced FX behavior, in much the same way that - in .NET - developers apply custom attributes to their .NET types to tailor .NET FX behavior for the types.

+For more information about type metadata, see [portalfx-data-typemetadata.md](portalfx-data-typemetadata.md).

-Re: EditScope and Forms, extensions supply [type metadata](portalfx-data-typemetadata.md) for the following scenarios:
+ For EditScope and Forms, extensions supply [type metadata] for the following scenarios:
 #### Editable grid
 #### Entity-type

 * **Editable grid** - Today's editable grid was developed to work exclusively with EditScope 'entity' arrays.
 An EditScope 'entity' array is one where created/updated/deleted array items are tracked individually by EditScope.
 To grant this special treatment to an array in the EditScope/Form model, supply type metadata for the type of the array items (for the `T` in `KnockoutObservableArray<T>`).
-In the following, the type is marked as an "entity type" and, additionally, the property/properties that constitute the entity's 'id' are specified:
+The type is marked as an "entity type" and, the property/properties that constitute the entity's 'id' are specified in the following examples.

 In TypeScript: